Gandrade22/php-dev/README.md

-## Ambiente de desenvolvimento com php
-#### Neste container você conseguirá testar suas aplicações em php utilizando apenas um container.

-## Para rodar o container execute:
+# Creating PHP development environment with Docker

+## Run container:
-docker run -d --name php-dev -p 8080:80 -v path/phpfiles:/var/www/html gandrade21/php-dev:1.0
+docker run -d --name php-dev -p 8080:80 -v "$PWD":/var/www/html php:7.0-apache

-> Este exemplo irá copiar todos os arquivos da pasta que você referenciar (path/phpfiles) para o caminho 'var/www/html'.
-Ao alterar qualquer arquvio na pasta 'path/phpfiles' você não precisará subir o container novamente, pois os arquivos foram mapeados do host para o container.
+> This example will copy all files in your current path to '/var/www/html'.
+If you alter any file in your current will be reflected in application